Eayyu20/STDISCM-Distributed_PC/README.md

 1. **Winsock2 Library**: Ensure that the Winsock2 library is accessible to your compiler.
 This project uses `winsock2.h`, which is typically available on Windows systems.

 2. **Configuration**: Configure the IP address and port in the slave component to match the master's listening address and port.
+Ensure that both Master and Slave are connected to the same network.

 3. **Compilation**: Compile both the master and slave components using your C++ compiler.
 For example, with g++: